nmagen/Fire_Findr_Caffe/3_Training_Data/readme.md

 ### Discussion: building a good training set.

 To understand what makes a "good" training set we need to think more about what we are actually trying to do.

-Fundamentally we are try to detect things that are on fire that should not be on file.
+Fundamentally, we are trying to detect things that are on fire that should not be on fire.
 As humans we have a pretty good concept of what should and should not be on fire.
-This understanding is derived from our life experiences.
+This understanding is derived from our experiences.
 Building this training set is our way of letting the algorithm experience things.

 Consistent with: